emory-libraries/dlp-lux/README.md

 1. The `IIIF_MANIFEST_URL` environment variable needs to be set.
 This URL is the base URL for the Hyrax instance that serves the Work's IIIF manifest.
 An example:
 `https://curate-qa.curationexperts.com/concern/curate_generic_works/`.
+1. The `THUMBNAIL_URL` environment variable needs to be set.
+This URL is the base URL for the Hyrax instance that serves the Work's thumbnail images.
+An example: `https://curate-qa.curationexperts.com`

 ## Loading sample data